 Acting Locally, Acting Globally

 For several years, the Boston Rescue Mission's International Outreach Program has focused on transforming lives at risk in and around Kolkata (Calcutta) in India.
-To date, Lynn Samaan, Director of Spiritual Formation at BRM has led 4 teams through slums, homes for orphans, homes for dying people, churches, missions, and even a leper colony.
+To date, Lynn Samaan, former Director of Spiritual Formation at the Mission, has led 4 teams through slums, homes for orphans, homes for dying people, churches, missions, and even a leper colony.

 This kind of ministry to desperately poor, homeless, and hungry women, children, and men does more than meet practical and spiritual needs of broken lives overseas.
 Team members face situations that challenge previously held notions, build confidence in their abilities, and equip them to better serve those in who need help here at home.